Find a Qualified Attorney Near You

 If you’re a public employee working for the government, you’re subject to separate workers’ compensation rules.
 Federal law governs federal employees.
 State or local employees are subject to the same state regulations as private workers or a special state statute.
 Some occupations, like railroad workers and seamen, have separate regulations.

-The workers' compensation system helps workers who get hurt on the job.
-It's different for federal employees, special occupations, and state and local workers, but the goal is the same.
-It's about helping injured workers get better and ensuring they have what they need while they can't work.
-If there are problems or questions, legal help is there to make sure everything is fair and proper.
+The workers’ compensation system helps workers who get hurt on the job.
+It’s different for federal employees, special occupations, and state and local workers.
+But the goal is the same.
+It’s about supporting injured workers as they recover and ensuring they have financial help while they’re unable to work.

 Federal Employees and Workers’ Compensation

-A unique set of rules covers federal employees.
-If an injured employee working for the federal government has a workplace injury, the Department of Labor steps in to help.
-The injured worker can get medical treatment and disability benefits if they can't work for a while.
+Unique workers’ comp rules cover federal employees.
+If an injured employee working for the federal government has a workplace injury, the U.S. Department of Labor (DOL) steps in to help.
+The injured worker can get medical treatment and disability benefits while they are unable to work.

 Federal employees have different programs for federal workers’ compensation benefits.
 The Federal Employee’s Compensation Act (FECA) is an important relevant law.
 This Act allows recovery of benefits when a federal employee is either disabled or killed as a result of an injury or disease on the job.
 FECA is available to federal employees regardless of the time on the job or the type of position.